Working Together to Conserve Bats

 We bring together scientists, students, and people from all walks of life to generate knowledge about bats and conserve bats and their habitat in Colorado.

-Our initiatives were developed collaboratively by a team of experts from the U.S. Forest Service, Colorado Parks and Wildlife, Colorado Natural Heritage Program, the North American Bat Monitoring Program, and Rocky Mountain Wild.
+Our initiatives were developed collaboratively by a team of experts from Rocky Mountain Wild, the U.S. Forest Service, Colorado Parks and Wildlife, Colorado Natural Heritage Program, and the North American Bat Monitoring Program.
 We focus on research and conservation work that complements and contributes to other ongoing bat research and conservation plans in Colorado.

 Identify Bat Roost Sites

 We work to increase knowledge about where bats roost in Colorado, by crowdsourcing information from the public on the locations of bat roost sites.
 We are particularly interested in information on roost sites in trees, talus, bat houses, barns, attics, outbuildings, and other structures.

 Roost sites are critically important in the daily lives of bats.
 They provide shelter and protection from predators when bats are not active during the day or at night.
 In spring and summer, a roost offers a safe place for female bats to give birth and rear young.
 If disturbed at this sensitive time, female bats may abandon the roost and their young.
 To survive winter, hibernating bat species need roost sites with stable temperatures and high humidity, such as caves, mines, and rock crevices.